davidawcloudsecurity/learn-aws-iam-policy-ninja/README.md

 https://awspolicygen.s3.amazonaws.com/policygen.html

 ## Basic
-Json-formatted documents, contain a statement that specifies:
+`Jso`n-formatted documents, contain a statement that specifies:

 1. Which actions a principal can perform